Correlation and variable importance in random forests: Numerical experiments

 \subsubsection{Prediction errors of the five experiments}

-Table~\ref{table:err} summarizes the performances of the two variable selection approaches.
+Table~\ref{table:err} summarizes the performances of the two variable selection approaches on a sample test.
 The errors are given for a model which minimizes the error among the selection path induced by the backward search (Minimum error model).
-We also consider the errors of the small forests defined with only five predictors.
-Both out-of-bag error and error using a test set are displayed.
+We also consider the errors of the small models defined with only five predictors.
+We give the results of two possible methods for estimating the errors : the train+validation+set method and the out-of-bag+test method.
 The errors are averaged over 100 runs.
-Standard deviations can be used to identify significant differences between the RFE and the NRFE errors.

-Clearly, RFE have better prediction performances for all experiments.
-As expected, the differences between the minimum errors are mostly not significant under the minimum error model.
-However, when considering a model with five variables, the minimum error obtained with RFE is significantly smaller than the NRFE in experiments 2, 3, 4 (only for OOB error) and 5.
-Indeed, RFE is particularly useful to reduce the effect of correlation in the last steps of the variable selection procedure and tends to keep the variables which are the most able to predict the outcome.
-Let us note that experiments 2, 3, 4 and 5 clearly penalize NRFE since groups of correlated variables are involved.
-In presence of small correlation between predictors (experiment 1), the difference between error is not very significant.
+RFE and NRFE show similar performances for the minimum error model.
+However, when considering a model with five variables, the minimum error obtained with RFE is significantly smaller than the NRFE in experiments 2, 3 and 5.
+Indeed, as noticed before, RFE is particularly useful to reduce the effect of correlation in the last steps of the variable selection procedure and tends to keep the variables which are the most able to predict the outcome.

 These simulations also confirm the fact that the correlation increases the instability of the empirical permutation importance, as explained in \citet{rf:TL11} and \citet{rf:GPT10}.
-Finally, they confirm the well-known facts that OOB error tends to be too optimistic.